ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/csep/update1.md

     * By Major
     * By Admit Status
     * By career choice
 5. Freshmen vs. Transfer Admit Outcomes
+6. Greek life vs Non-Greek life Students

 While these are our goals, we have made some progress working towards some of these, yet this is only the beginning.